Skip to main content

 What surgical options are available?

 Surgical options include anterior cervical discectomy and fusion (ACDF), cervical laminectomy, and laminoplasty, depending on the location and extent of compression.
 The choice depends on your specific anatomy and the pattern of spinal cord compression.
+Dr. Greenberg discusses all appropriate options during your consultation.

 Can symptoms improve after surgery?